EALogah/Ten_Armed_Bandits/README.md

 Clone the repository and install the required packages:

 # Usage
-Run the main script to execute the bandit algorithms and generate the plots:
+Run the bandits.py and non_stationary.py scripts to execute the bandit algorithms and generate the plots:

 # Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request.